fonimus/ssh-shell-spring-boot/README.md

 * Bump to sshd 2.5.1
 * Add method ``SshShellHelper#getSshEnvironment()`` to retrieve information about ssh environment
 * Fixed start app failure in case of ``spring.main.lazy-initialization=true``
+* Fixed the width in the helper table rendering
 * Add jmx commands :
     * ``jmx-list``
     * ``jmx-info``